A Chance Meeting?

 I have been searching lately for a good recipe for blackened fish, but you know how busy these days are.
 It's time to gear up for the holidays.

 No extra time!

 I'm an Amazon Associate.
 Please note that the Louisiana Woman Blog contains Affiliate Links with Amazon, and I will earn a commission if you purchase through those links.
 Thank you!

-Then a few weeks ago I was blessed to cross paths with a precious lady, Chris Korodi, from West Monroe, LA.
-It was one of those chance meetings that only God could orchestrate.
-A mutual friend had invited her to our neck of the woods where we had an opportunity to get acquainted and be refreshed by sharing our faith and experiences we’ve had in our Heavenly Father along with a large dose of prayer.
-I love those predestined meetings.
-Thank you, Lord!
+Then a few weeks ago, I crossed paths with a precious lady, Chris Korodi, from West Monroe, LA.
+It was one of those chance meetings that really had nothing to do with chance.
+A mutual friend had invited her to our neck of the woods, where we had an opportunity to get acquainted.
+We shared a rich time of faith-filled encouragement.
+I appreciate predestined chance meetings.

 Later I used the same seasoning on some peeled shrimp that I had put on skewers.
 I grilled them over the stove on an oiled grill pan for about 3 minutes on each side.
 So yummy!

 These dishes can be prepared for your holiday gatherings with ease.
 The shrimp skewers make great appetizers, or toss the shrimp into a salad for a light meal.
 You can search louisianawomanblog.com for more recipes for your holiday cooking.

 A generous person will prosper; whoever refreshes others will be refreshed.
 Proverbs 11:25